ohlogic/auto_python_rapydscript/README.md

 python.exe (to use a python script for server side web page creation,
 			optional perhaps but nice to have python server side and (python like) client side with rapydscript)

+RapydScript note:
+*.pyj files are edited by the user.
+*.js  files are auto generated and should not be manually edited.